FourInchKnife/Dragonfire/places/volcano/index.md

 ![Minecraft Representation of the volcano](https://raw.githubusercontent.com/FourInchKnife/Dragonfire/assets/places/volcano/volcano.png)

 Mount Gushmore is home to many.
-As the center of the land and the lair of both the [Cult of Flame][cult] and the [BBEG][bbeg], Gushmore is pretty dang cool.
+As the center of the land and the lair of both the [Cult of Flame][cult] and the [dragon][dragon], Gushmore is pretty dang cool.

 ### Volcano Areas